pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 Since this takes quite a long time this is also available to be copied from the `Other` directory.

 The value for  `--numThreads` most often is `8` and this is the computing power you are using for the process in terms of number of cores being used.
-For other projects you will want to ask someone how many cores you should be using.
+For other projects, you will want to ask someone how many cores you should be using.

 You may also want to specify `--seedsPerVoxel`.
 Typically, we use `--seedsPerVoxel 10`, which means we will have 10 seed points in each voxel.
 If unspecified it will use the default of 1.
-A higher number will cause it to take longer and lead to a larger output size, but it will generate more fibers.
-Ask your PI if you should use a different value. l cause there to be more fibers generated, but it will also take more time and take up more space.
+A higher number will cause it to generate more fibers, but it will also take up more time and space.
+Ask your PI if you should use a different value.

 Other options that can be manipulated (depending on your B-value and the number of fibers being generated) include `--minGA --minFA --seedFALimit`.